Big City Family Fun

 Get the App!

-The National Park Service developed an NPS Golden Gate App, covering Alcatraz Island among other NPS sites around San Francisco.
+The National Park Service developed an NPS Golden Gate App, which covers Alcatraz Island and other NPS sites around San Francisco.
 The app includes an interactive map, hidden stories and up-to-date ranger information.

 SanFrancisco_300x250